Copyright Infringement Notice Letter

 Using Our Copyright Infringement Letter

-Our letter template has been drafted by a practising solicitor to ensure that it covers all that is legally needed.
+Our letter template has been drafted by a practising UK Solicitor, to ensure that it covers all that is legally needed.
 This letter acts as a copyright infringement warning notice.
 The law does not set out any specific format for a copyright infringement notice, but, to comply with the Civil Procedure Rules, you do need to set out what the infringing action is that you are claiming infringes your copyright.

-When you download the template letter you can then edit it to cover your specific circumstances.
-You will need to set out a description of what you have that is protected by copyright.
-You will also need to set out what the infringing party is accused of having done.
+When you download the template letter, you can then edit it to cover your specific circumstances in Microsoft Word.
+You will need to set out a description of what you have that has copyright protection.
+You will also need to set out what the infringing party has done wrong.

-Before issuing a letter for infringement of copyright you need to satisfy yourself that your work attracts copyright protection.
-In the UK there is no requirement to register copyright for it to exist.
-Copyright exists automatically when an original literary, musical or artistically work is created.
+Before issuing a letter for infringement of copyright, you need to satisfy yourself that your work attracts copyright protection.
+In the UK there is no requirement to register copyright in order for it to exist.
+Copyright exists automatically when you create an original literary, musical or artistically work.
 Copyright also covers original sound recordings.
 Read our free detailed guide to copyrighting music for more details on copyright protection for music.